Real Gross Domestic Product is the output of an economy

 SOURCE: Employment Situation, U.S. Bureau of Labor Statistics

-**The Unemployment Rate may be overstated by the inclusion
+**The Unemployment Rate may be:

-and understated by the exclusion of discouraged workers
+- understated by the exclusion of

-included in the working age population**
+discouraged workers in the working age population

 NOTE1: Monthly, Not Seasonally Adjusted